csanicola/important-reference-repo/Online_Courses/freeCodeCamp/Scientific_Computing_with_Python/scientific_computing_with_python.md

 - the instantiation creates an empty object
   - the `__init__` method is a special method that allows you to instantiate an object to a customized state.
     - when a class implements an `__init__` method, `__init__` is automatically called upon instantiation.
+  - these methods, which follow the `__<name>__` naming pattern, are referred to as special methods, magic methods, or dunder (which stands for double underscore) methods
 - the `enumerate` built-in function takes an iterable as its argument and returns an enumerate object you can iterate over.
 It provides the count (which by default starts at zero) and the value from the iterable.
   - the loop from the example below would output the tuples `0, a`, `1, b`, `2, c`.